-Learn from an Ocean and Monmouth County Divorce Lawyer, some strategies for maintaining your hard-earned savings when you legally separate from your partner.
+Learn from an Ocean and Monmouth County Divorce Lawyer some strategies for maintaining your hard-earned savings when you legally separate from your partner.

-The process of divorce is full of moving pieces that can wreak havoc on your physical, mental, and emotional health.
+The divorce process is full of moving pieces that can wreak havoc on your physical, mental, and emotional health.
 Having a skilled divorce attorney can ensure that financial distress doesn’t have to be part of the separation, too.
-The separation of assets is a key piece of any divorce, and when you have been in a marriage for a substantial amount of time, chances are that you will have a large 401 (k) as a marital asset.
+The separation of assets is a key piece of any divorce, and when you have been in a marriage for a substantial amount of time, the chances are that you will have a large 401 (k) as a marital asset.
 How do you protect your retirement savings from being taken in the divorce?

 Determine how you would like to handle your divorce: in court or out of court in settlement

 The direction you choose to take in your divorce proceedings will impact how you go about handling the division of assets and protecting your retirement savings.
 If you choose to go through the courts to finalize your division of assets, ensure that you properly and transparently report all assets.
 A judge who learns that a person has been hiding assets will likely rule in favor of awarding an amplified amount to the spouse.

 If you and your spouse decide to settle the division of assets outside of court, the process will likely be more rapid and less costly.
 This is a great option for a couple who is still on amicable terms.
 Because the proceedings are not open to the public and driven by a New Jersey Superior Court: Family Part judge, a separating couple can experience a much more flexible process, in many ways setting their own rules.
 The finalized agreement is, of course, subject to approval by the court.